dw-thomson/gadi_cheatsheet/README.md

 # persistent sessions
 - a substitute for screen on gadi, for long running jobs with little memory
 - help page https://opus.nci.org.au/spaces/Help/pages/241927941/Persistent+Sessions...
+- you can think of this as a 'log-in' node, where unix is set up differently to not have the same 'sigup' errors when running screen.
+- I moved to using this routinely for nextflow jobs, setting up one persistaent session log in node, and logging into it each time

 ```bash
 # Starting Sessions